 Ethnic cleansing is possibly underway in India’s north-eastern state of Assam.
 The beginning of Assam’s ethnic conflict can be traced back to the British rule in the 19th century when a wave of migration was triggered as tea plantations were set up and attempts were made to expand food production.
 Colonial policies triggered the arrival of Bengali Muslim peasantry and educated Bengali Hindu administrators from the neighboring province of Bengal.

 Subsequently, the colonial administration made Bengali the official language of Assam.
 This act pitted the Assamese nationalists against the Bengali immigrants.
-By the 20th century, the conflict started taking more of religious character as a continued influx of Bengali Muslim peasants changed the religious composition of the state from 9 percent in 1921 to 23 percent in 1941.
+By the 20th century, the conflict started taking more of a religious character as a continued influx of Bengali Muslim peasants changed the religious composition of the state from 9 percent in 1921 to 23 percent in 1941.

 In Assam, although citizenship of Bengali Muslims has not been officially stripped, the process is underway.
 In August last year, the state government published the National Register of Citizenship to prove one’s Indian citizenship.
 In this massive citizenship drive, 33 million people in Assam tried to prove that they or their ancestors were in the state before March 24, 1971.